• Home

 A succulent-specific example: many kinds of barrel cactus will only flower after being exposed to colder temperatures and reduced light for a day or two.
 The beginning of dormancy means it’s time to reproduce, too.
 Growing those flowers will be one of their last acts for the season.

-One thing that’s not linked to dormancy is plant coloration.
+One thing that's not linked to dormancy is plant coloration.
 Succulents are highly prized for their bright, vivacious colors.
-Those colors are the result of sun-stress.
+Those colors are the result of sun stress.
 Even in the reduced light of winter, there should be enough direct light for succulents to maintain those colors.
 If your plants are fading to plain green, get them some more light!

 Is Dormancy Necessary for Healthy Plant Growth?

 For some plants, yes, dormancy is an important part of their life cycle.
 Like in the example above, some plants won’t undergo sexual reproduction (flowering) without it.
-Some bulb plants, like lilies, will not grow back the next year if the bulb isn’t exposed to cold temperatures for a couple months.
+Some bulb plants, like lilies, will not grow back the next year if the bulb isn’t exposed to cold temperatures for a couple of months.

 To go further, some seeds won’t germinate until they have been dormant for a period of time in chilly weather.
 Many woody plants require cold temperatures to harden their roots, which promotes healthy, robust, and stable root systems.